 Appleton Wiske is a village in North Yorkshire.
 It’s a great place to live, because many people volunteer to provide facilities and activities.
 It’s hard work, as they not only provide the facilities, they raise the funds to pay for them.

 So many people contribute to Appleton Wiske, it’s hard to name everyone.
-Volunteers drive the minibus, run coffee mornings, care for the sports field and children’s play area, manage the village hall, organise events and clubs, beautify the village with flowers, and so on – the list is endless.
+Volunteers drive the minibus, run coffee mornings, care for the sports field and children’s play area, manage the village hall, organise events and clubs, and so on – the list is endless.

-Appleton Wiske also benefits from services including a village shop and Post Office, two pubs, the Lord Nelson and the Shorthorn, a primary school, pre school, and weekly doctor’s surgery.
-In 2014, we also have a public telephone box and Royal Mail postal deliveries.
+Appleton Wiske also benefits from services including a village shop and Post Office, a pub, a primary school, pre school, village hall, Church and Chapel, and weekly doctor’s surgery.

 History of Appleton Wiske